Correlations of sieve weights and distributions of zeros: Proof of applications

 where

 and

 \end{Lemma}

 The action then shifts to estimating the integrals $I_1(X,T)$ and $I_2(X,T)$.
 If one expands the definitions, one quickly confronts the problem of having to control the values of the correlations $\sum_{n \leqslant N}\Lambda(n)\Lambda(n+k)$.
-To get around this issue, the idea of G--G--\"{O}--S is to note that $I_1(X,T)$ is at least and therefore to conclude that $I_1(X,T)$ is at least
+To get around this issue, the idea of G--G--\"{O}--S is to note that $I_1(X,T)$ is at least and therefore, by expanding out the squares and rearranging the terms, to conclude that $I_1(X,T)$ is at least

 There is a similar expression for $I_2(X,T)$.
 Expanding out the brackets, one sees that the relevant correlations are now $\sum_n\Lambda(n)\lambda_z(n)$, $\sum_n\Lambda(n)\lambda_z(n+k)$, $\sum_n\lambda_z(n)^2$, and $\sum_n\lambda_z(n)\lambda_z(n+k)$, which promise to be more easily tractable than $\sum_n\Lambda(n) \Lambda(n+k)$.